This apple cider vinegar coleslaw is the perfect side dish recipe. It's healthy, simple, flavorful and made with only a few ingredients.

 More Vegan Cabbage Recipes

-I don't know about you, but when I buy a head of cabbage I often have leftovers!
+I don't know about you, but when I buy a head of cabbage for coleslaw I often have leftovers!
 Here are some more plant based recipes that use cabbage as well:

 Apple Cider Vinegar Coleslaw